iahmad-khan/LEMP-stack-LINUX-NGINX-MONGODB-PYTHON-/README.md

   priority 100 , it can be configured to have more than one slave nodes.

 - Using ansible modules for nginx and haproxy deployment

+- Writing a separate ansible module to manage a mongodb cluster with replication and sharding